fury-gl/fury/docs/source/posts/2021/2021-06-12-gsoc-devmessias-2.rst

 streaming system running in MacOs.
 I don't know many things about MacOs, and as pointed out by Filipi the way that MacOs deals with multiprocessing is very different than the Linux approach.
-Although we solved the issue discovered by Serge, I need to be more carefully to assume that different operating systems will behave in the same way.
+Although we solved the issue discovered by Serge, I need to be more careful to assume that different operating systems will behave in the same way.
 If you want to know more,I recommend that you read this post `Python:
 Forking vs
 Spawm <https://britishgeologicalsurvey.github.io/science/python-forking-vs-spawn/>`__.
 And it's also important to read the official documentation from python.
 It can save you a lot of time.
-Take a look what the official python documentation says about the multiprocessing method Take a look what the official python documentation says about the multiprocessing method
+Take a look what the official python documentation says about the multiprocessing method

 |image2| Source:\ https://docs.python.org/3/library/multiprocessing.html